etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/create-new-service.md

 }
 ```

 Well done!
 You've successfully created a new service for consuming data from Etendo RX.
-To continue with the tutorial, please navigate to the [next step]().
+To continue with the tutorial, please navigate to the [**Tutorials**](/docs/developer-guide/etendo-rx/tutorials) section.